-Drs.
-Janssen and Doubek perform the majority of their surgeries at the Theda Clark Surgery Center, located in the same building as Fox Valley Plastic Surgery in Oshkosh, Wisconsin.
+Although there is a choice of surgical facilities, Drs.
+Janssen and Doubek prefer to perform the majority of their surgeries at the Theda Clark Surgery Center (TCSC), located in the same building as Fox Valley Plastic Surgery in Oshkosh, Wisconsin.
+More information on our choice is available here.
 The clinical team members of the Theda Clark Surgery Center each have a minimum of 15 years perioperative experience.
 They maintain the highest patient care standards per Joint Commission, Association of PeriOperative Registered Nurses (AORN), Assocation for Advancement of Medical Instrumentation (AAMI) and American Society of PeriAnesthesia (ASPAN).
 Their post-op recovery care indicators exceed national standards, and they have a 98 percent patient satisfaction rating.
 You can be assured of getting the best possible care when you have your surgery with Fox Valley Plastic Surgery.

 Read about Amanda’s experience with her breast reconstruction and other real patient stories in the Real Patient Stories section of our website.
 No one, especially someone in her 20’s, expects to get breast cancer.
 When it happened to Amanda, she took control and made a full recovery.
 She became an advocate for breast cancer awareness and educates women on the importance of mammograms.

 Since 1993, Fox Valley Plastic Surgery has delivered an honest, caring, and realistic approach to patient care.
-To hear about the success of our Oshkosh, Appleton, Green Bay, and Milwaukee plastic surgery patients, read our reviews.
 Fox Valley Plastic Surgery has been featured on nationally televised programs, including “A Personal Story” on The Learning Channel.
-The Renaissance Medispa is a medical day spa and laser institute owned and operated by Fox Valley Plastic Surgery.
-It is the only medispa in Northeast Wisconsin with membership in the Society of Plastic Surgery Skin Care Specialists.

 We do our best to minimize pain and anxiety in our office procedures.
 We offer Pro-Nox™ Medical Nitrous Oxide Sedation, a patient-controlled inhaled analgesia system that delivers a 50% oxygen and 50% nitrous oxide mixture.
 The inhaled analgesia takes effect in seconds to offer immediate relief of pain and anxiety for adults and children.
 The effects of the inhaled gas leave the body after five minutes.
 Because there is no lingering impairment, patients can safely drive themselves home after a procedure.
 Oral medication such as Valium and Vicodin can also be used, but we find that Pro-Nox is usually all that is needed for patient comfort.